 4. Those With Whom You Roam

-You’re going to learn a lot about your companions—for better or worse.
+No really, you’re going to learn a lot about your companions—for better or worse.
 Their idiosyncrasies will become endearing and maddening, but when they’re gone you won’t be able to envision your journey without them.
 What you need to do on a daily basis is remember their importance, accept their differences, find mature solutions, and learn how to keep the peace.
+Communication is absolutely key.
+If you’re not good at communicating with your partner today, you need to get good at it very quickly.
 It’s not going to be easy but it will pay off in the end.

 5. You’ve Been Wasting Resources Your Whole Life

-If you venture into the dry camping / boondocking / parking lot surfing categories of RV life, you’ll want to pay special attention to your resources.
-Be it money, food, electricity, internet bandwidth, or water… you will begin to watch every shred of your resources and you will realize how much slips through your fingers when you go about your daily life.
+If you venture into the dry camping / boondocking / parking lot surfing categories of RV life, you’ll pay special attention to resources.
+Be it money, food, electricity, internet bandwidth, or water… you will watch every shred of your resources.
+Soon you will realize how much slips through your fingers when you go about your daily life.

 You know how you’re taught to conserve water by turning off the faucet when you brush your teeth?
-That will be taken to a new extreme when you begin to learn how to brush your teeth with the water pump off, using only what’s left in the pipe.
+That will be taken to a new extreme when you learn how to brush your teeth with the water pump off—using only what’s left in the pipe.
 Mike has mastered this in our rig.
 He can wash all of our morning coffee accessories with what’s left in the pipe.
 Go him.

-For you, a lukewarm, 5-minute drip-n-rinse shower will become the norm and you’ll be super happy the first time everyone in the rig can bathe without raising the gray water level indicator light.
-Revel in the fact that while your friends in California “deal with” water restrictions, a conventional shower head uses 5-8 gallons of water per minute, and you comfortably average only two gallons of water a day (not counting what you drink).
-After you’ve run out of water and propane a few times, a fifteen minute hot shower will become a special treat, only to be experienced when you’re visiting with friends or when you “splurge” for a night at a “real campground.”
+For you, a lukewarm, 5-minute drip-n-rinse shower will become the norm.
+You’ll be ecstatic the first time everyone showers without raising the gray water level indicator light.
+Revel in the fact that while your friends in California “deal with” water restrictions, you comfortably average only two gallons of water a day (not counting what you drink).
+After you’ve run out of water and propane a few times, a fifteen minute hot shower will become a special treat.
+One that is only experienced when you’re visiting friends or when you “splurge” for a night at a “real campground.”

 No matter how you slice it, you are in for some big changes when you move into your rig full time.
 Some of it may sound horrible, but it’s really awesome when you make a game of it.
 Focus on the fact that you’re experiencing more and impacting the world less than most people, even if you drive your house everywhere you go.